Sp3000/CJam/docs/intro.rst

     l i 2 *

 is a simple program which doubles an input integer (`permalink <http://cjam.aditsu.net/#code=l%20i%202%20*&input=6>`__). ``ri2*`` or ``qi2*`` would work just as well here (whitespace is typically unnecessary except between numeric literals).

+There is also a fourth operator, ``ea``, which pushes arguments from command-line onto the stack as an array.
+This feature is only available in the offline interpreter.

 As for output, aside from the automatic printing upon program termination, CJam also has two specific operators for output: ::